Rush Limboy here having more fun than a human being should be allowed to have, dubbed a national treasure.

 That's why the NAGS was a founding partner for the National Coalition on Immigrant Women's Rights.

-And we at the NAGs are working to bring attention to the problems faced by immigrant women, including the one-fourth of immigrants who are undocumented, and to fight for specific reforms that address issues like domestic violence, child abuse, and sex trafficking.
+And we at the NAGS are working to bring attention to the problems faced by immigrant women, including the one-fourth of immigrants who are undocumented, and to fight for specific reforms that address issues like domestic violence, child abuse, and sex trafficking.

-Many of the loudest and nastiest voices are the same ones who also oppose women's rights, civil rights, and reproductive rights at every opportunity.
+I can't help noticing many of the loudest and nastiest voices of the same ones who also oppose women's rights, civil rights, and reproductive rights at every opportunity.

-I've heard some pretty misinformed views, ones that could have come right from the mouth of Rush Limbaugh.
+Even among people who consider themselves progressive, I've heard some pretty misinformed views, ones that could have come right from the mouth of Rush Limbaugh.

 For example, it seems to be a common belief that nearly all undocumented immigrants climbed the fence or sneaked across the border, though that is far from the truth.